What is a collocation?

 Types of collocations

 There are many types of collocations.
-If this is your first time reading about collocations I wouldn’t spend a lot of time on this section.
+If this is your first time reading about collocations, I wouldn’t spend a lot of time on this section.
 Come back to it when you’re much more comfortable with the idea of collocations.
-Let’s take a look at the most common types of collocations
+Let’s take a look at the most common types of collocations and some examples.

 adjective + noun: small population